yxcyd3871197/Java-codeexecuter/README.md

     -   Trims leading/trailing whitespace.
     -   Extracts potential JSON object/array from surrounding text.
 -   Returns the repaired JSON string or a JSON error object if parsing fails after repairs.
+-   Requires an API key sent via the `X-API-KEY` header for authorization.

 ## Prerequisites